 Upon the request of a party, PAAB will issue a subpoena.
 A subpoena is an order from PAAB that: 1) a person must provide specified documents, or 2) that a person must appear for testimony before PAAB.
-If you want to request a PAAB subpoena, use the forms available here and, when complete, either email, mail, or hand-deliver to PAAB's office.
+If you want to request a PAAB subpoena, fill out a Request for Subpoena of Documents form or Request for Subpoena of Witness form and, when complete, either email, mail, or hand-deliver to PAAB's office.

 A Hearing Scheduling and Discovery Plan is developed by the parties to the appeal to mutually decide on deadlines for designating witnesses, exchanging evidence, and setting a hearing date.